 So, packaging good, nutrition good, ingredients good. oh and the packaging is 100% recyclable and made from 25% recycled plastic.
 So why am I probably going to give it a miss?

 Pricing is part of it.
-Let’s get the comparison with powder out of the way because obviously Ready to Drink is going to be more expensive, just over double in fact with 500kcal of powder comes out at £1.47 a meal whilst RTD comes out at £3.14 per 500kcal in the UK (at time of writing).
-Compare Huel pricing by region though and things get interesting.
+Let’s get the comparison with powder out of the way first because obviously Ready to Drink is going to be more expensive, just over double in fact with 500kcal of powder coming out at £1.47 a meal whilst the RTD is £3.14 per 500kcal in the UK (at time of writing).
+Compare Huel pricing by region though and things get interesting…

 Huel, in case you didn’t know, has three websites: Huel UK, Huel EU, Huel USA.
 And so, three sets of pricing to compare.
 Each seem pretty keen for me to buy 24 bottles in an order (my screen kept defaulting to that anyway) so I’ll compare pricing for 24 bottles (and display pricing for each in £, $ and € to keep it easy.
 Each row is a Region).